Grilled Zucchini is a great way to use up all of that summer garden zucchini. It makes a great side dish for grilled meats and seafood.

 During the summer grilling season, many of us enjoy burgers, hot dogs, ribs and chicken slathered in BBQ sauce.
 We also get those yummy salads, you know the ones loaded with mayo.
 Each one of these dishes holds a spot on the list of things I love but my hips hate.
 But despite the somewhat questionable nutritional value of these dishes, I still eat them.
 To counter the guilt from eating these, I like to throw some grilled veggies into the mix.
-And since it is August, zucchini is the perfect choice.
+And since it is August, grilled zucchini is the perfect choice.

 I love zucchini.
 I love it in pastas, stir fries, salads and raw on veggie trays.
 It is also quite scrumptious when it is lightly seasoned with your favorite seasoning blend, drizzled with olive oil and grilled.
 It softens and gets a charred flavor that I love.